Elderly and vulnerable

 Elderly people smoking in bed or falling asleep in a chair with a lighted cigarette have resulted in a number of fatalities.
 The problem is particularly acute for those who live alone.

 North Yorkshire Fire & Rescue Service has therefore identified elderly and vulnerable people as a top priority for action.
-This includes publicity campaigns and direct interventions, where we will carry out a free home safety visit, then provide and fit smoke alarms and other equipment which will enhance the safety of the individual.
+This includes publicity campaigns and direct interventions, where we will carry out a free home safety visit then provide and fit smoke alarms which will enhance the safety of the individual.

 Do you have an elderly or vulnerable relative, neighbour or friend whose safety would be improved with this support?
 If so, please call our Fire Safety Advice Line 01609 788545.